 Europe is a federation of states that have joined together to solve the most pressing global challenges of the 21st century.
 Our focus goes beyond the European Union, drawing broadly on historical and socio-cultural theories with a focus on the wider European continent, its cultures, politics and societies.

-We specialise in theoretical structures including world systems and civilisational theory, as well as contemporary social theory, comparative literary theory and intellectual history.
+We specialise in the social and political structures of contemporary Europe and the European Union, bringing international relations theory, globalisation and world systems theory to bear on contemporary problems and understandings.
 Our graduates work in journalism, media, government, non-government organisations, multinational business, education and training.

 Europe comprises 10 percent of the world's population and is one of the world's largest economies.
 Multidisciplinary in outlook, we examine aspects of European life, including economics, politics and the social sciences.

 Our strengths in research cover the following areas:

 Visit the School's Events calendar to see our full listing of upcoming events.